a-da/ada-learning/nixos.org/README.md

 - procps (pgrep, pkill and pfind for OpenBSD and Darwin (Mac OS X), see https://github.com/NixOS/nixpkgs/issues/141157)
 - vscode
 - awscli2
+- telegram-desktop
+- vlc
+- pdftk (process pdf in command line)
+- rsync

-List of packages that have broken for macOS but may work, for example inn Ubuntu :
+List of packages that have broken for macOS but may work, for example in Ubuntu :
 - firefox
 - chromium
 - thunderbird